How To Find The Most Flattering Knee High Boots For Petites

 Add A Little Height

 Wear a heel if you can.
-You don’t have to wear a high heel.
+You don’t have to wear high heels.
 There are plenty of kitten heel or low-heeled styles of boots.
 That extra inch or two will help give you a little height and balance out the proportions.

 The Boot Style That Is Coveted By Petites